Flashing a RIOT Application

 After all of the previous sections are completed, we can finally flash some

 real hardware.
-In this case, we use an esp32-mh-et-live-minikit
+In this case, we use an esp32-mh-et-live-minikit development

 board.
 The guide should mostly apply to all other boards as well.